 The Pentameter Part

 Lines typically have two to seven feet, although even a one-foot line is possible, and each has a different name.
 For example, a trimeter has three feet.
-If you wrote a poem in iambic trimeter, each line would have six syllables.
+If you write a poem in iambic trimeter, each line would have six syllables.
 The lower the number of feet, the more "singsongy" the poem is, according to Voss.

 When poets want to be serious, they might make the line longer.
 One translation of the "Iliad" is written in heptameter — it has seven feet.
 It's a good fit because telling a story of tragedy or nation building would not sound right in the casual rhythm of "Jack and Jill."

-With its five feet, Iambic pentameter sounds like:
+With its five feet, iambic pentameter sounds like: